elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 ## Documentation metadata

 Elixir allows developers to attach random metadata to the documentation too.
-This is done by using the relevant attribute, such as `@moduledoc`, `@typedoc` and `@doc` and passing a keyword list where the key is the metadata key and value is the metadata value.
-A commonly used metadata is `:since`, which annotates which version that particular module, function, type or callback was added.
+This is done by using the relevant attribute (such as `@moduledoc`, `@typedoc`, and `@doc`) and passing a keyword list where the key is the metadata key and the value is the metadata value.
+A commonly used metadata is `:since`, which annotates in which version that particular module, function, type, or callback was added.
 For instance, in the example above we could have added:

     defmodule MyApp.Hello do
       ...